I’ve spent five years with research books learning about The Great War, World War I, WWI.

 The Daughters of Mars by Thomas Kenneally.

 I actually hated this book.
-How can you write an enormous novel about nurses in WWI Egypt and only use about 100 sets of quotations marks?
+How can you write an enormous novel about WWI in Egypt and only use 100 sets of quotation marks?

-Maybe it’s just the way Australians write, but I was so aggravated by the far-too complicated mechanics of the book, I almost didn’t catch all the details I ultimately needed to know about (and then to research myself).
-If you can stand weird ways of writing, this book is insightful.
+Maybe it’s just the way Australians write?
+I was so aggravated by the book’s far-too-complicated mechanics that I almost didn’t catch all the details.
+If you can tolerate weird ways of writing, this book is insightful.

 Plenty of books remain on the shelves, but this is the list that meant the most to me.